If you suspect a vehicle is abandoned

 Signs a vehicle has been abandoned

-- Stationary for long period of over 4 weeks
+- the car being stationary for long period of over 4 weeks

-Want to find out if a vehicle is untaxed or has no MOT?
+You can check if a vehicle is untaxed or has no MOT on GOV.UK

 Contact us to report an abandoned vehicle